Shooter Avani Lekhara becomes first Indian woman to win gold at Paralympics | Sports-Games

 She was set to obliterate the world record but two 9.9s towards the end cost her the mark.

-In the qualification round, Lakhera had finished seventh with a total 621.7.
+In the qualification round, Lekhara had finished seventh with a total 621.7.

-Encouraged by her father to get involved in a sport, Lakhera initially tried both shooting and archery.
+Encouraged by her father to get involved in a sport, Lekhara initially tried both shooting and archery.

 She found she enjoyed shooting more, and was also inspired by 2008 Beijing Olympics gold-medallist Abhinav Bindra after reading his book.
 She began shooting in 2015 at Jagatpura Sports Complex in Jaipur.

-A student of law, Lakhera made her debut for India in 2017 World Cup in Al Ain, UAE.
+A student of law, Lekhara made her debut for India in 2017 World Cup in Al Ain, UAE.

 The teenager's performance was lauded by Prime Minister Narendra Modi ''Phenomenal performance @AvaniLekhara!
 Congratulations on winning a hard-earned and well-deserved Gold, made possible due to your industrious nature and passion towards shooting.
 This is truly a special moment for Indian sports.
 Best wishes for your future endeavours,'' Modi tweeted.